BU-Spark/Transcribing-Handwritten-Text-Herbarium-Specimens/IAM Dataset/README.md

 Given the complexity of the Herbarium Dataset, I started work on IAM dataset which contains images having only handwritten text.

 Downloaded dataset is also present in the below path.
-Copy the complete data folder.
+Copy all the files under data folder.

 ```console
 /restricted/projectnb/cs501t2/Shubhangi/Herbarium_Project/Dataset/IAM/data